 I grew up in Stratford, Conn., attended Sacred Heart University and the University of Connecticut, and started my career in the Bridgeport office of a reference publication before moving to Illinois in 1984.

-After moving to the Chicago area, I worked six years for Pioneer Press, a chain of suburban newspapers, where I met my wife, Jan Wheaton Harrington, a graphic designer and fiber artist.
-Jan went on to work for the Chicago Sun-Times, Hermitage Art (a specialty publisher), and the Daily
+After moving to the Chicago area, I worked six years for Pioneer Press, a chain of suburban newspapers, where I met my wife, Jan Wheaton Harrington, a graphic designer and fiber artist who is experimenting with projects in wood.
+From Pioneer, Jan went on to work for the Chicago Sun-Times, Hermitage Art (a specialty publisher), and the Daily Northwestern newspaper at Northwestern University.

 Jan and I were married in 1985.
-We live in Morton Grove, Ill., and have two grown children living and working in Chicago:
+We live in Morton Grove, Ill., and have two grown children:

 While at Pioneer Press, I won several journalism awards and was chosen to coordinate business coverage for the company’s North Shore group.